user9209/PatchGPG/README.md

 **PROFOUNDLY EXPERIMENTAL !!!**

-Increases the maximum gpg key size to 64k keys
+Increases the maximum gpg key size to 64k keys.

 I can't figure out which affects this patch have on security !!!